 Many studies suggest that any kind of comfort object should be encouraged for kids until they feel like they don’t want it anymore.
 For example, an 8-year-old will not have developed full emotional maturity and stability until late high school or college.

-The time she starts itching to move out will be a beginning indicator that she is close finishing the development of her emotional maturity.
+The time she starts itching to move out will be a beginning indicator that she is close to finishing the development of her emotional maturity.
 Until that point, a comfort object may help illuminate or dull emotional outbursts.
-Keeping a child more stable by giving her an outlet and comfort when she is struggling to use the proper self coping tools to soothe herself.
+Keeping a child more stable by giving her an outlet and comfort when she is struggling to use the proper self-coping tools to soothe herself.

 Taking the object away that is providing her this comfort creates a level of resentment and distrust.
-Also can psychologically play a roll in training her to be emotionally detached down the road.
+Also can psychologically play a role in training her to be emotionally detached down the road.

 To better understand the importance of stuffed animals in childhood, we need to delve into the playful world of children and find out a little more about their development.
 Children use attachment objects as a support to gain independence because these objects work as a way to replace the security they feel close to their parents, helping them in the absence of reference figures.

 Children, when feeling alone in bed, in day care, or in kindergarten, use these objects to feel more secure and confident.
 They associate the softness of each stuffed animal with the feeling of a lap and this gives them peace and security.
 This affection is very important throughout childhood.
 According to experts, from the age of three, there are no restrictions on giving a stuffed animal as a gift to a child, and even when they are older, toys continue to have a special meaning.

 Should we then offer our children stuffed animals when they go through this age of separation in order to complement, encourage their development?
 Well, although educational toys are highly recommended for child development.
 However, when it comes to transitional objects, there is no way to direct children to anything.